 Vipers are heavy bodied poisonous snakes with fangs that fold back into the mouth until ready to strike.
 Most of these widespread snakes – found in the Americas, Eurasia and Africa – give birth to live young.
 Well known examples of vipers include the asps and adders of the Old World and the rattlesnakes of the Western Hemisphere.

 Garter snakes are among the most common and widespread snakes in North America, the only continent where they're found.
 All garter snakes are ovoviviparous, which means the embryos develop inside eggs that are retained within the mother's body until ready to hatch, with young thus born live.
 Often thought of as non-venomous, garter snakes do technically possess a neurotoxin, but the venom is too weak to cause any damage to humans.

 Live Birth in Skinks

-A skink is a type of lizard that can be found all over the world.
-There are hundreds of different species of these lizards.
+The small lizards called skinks can be found all over the world in the form of hundreds of different species.
 Three species of skinks give birth to live young: Solomon Island skinks, blue-tongue skinks and shingleback skinks.
-Solomon island skinks, which have a prehensile tail, are found in Papua New Guinea and the Solomon Islands.
+Solomon island skinks, which boast a prehensile tail, are found in Papua New Guinea and the Solomon Islands.
 Blue-tongue skinks are found in Australia, Tasmania and New Guinea and are named for their dark blue tongue.
-The shingleback skink, which is found in southern and western Australia, is the only other species of skink that has live births.
+The shingleback skink, meanwhile, inhabits southern and western Australia.